fugro/AutoTimeLiner/Deploy/custom-authorizer-lambda/README.md

 This provides the codebase for an AWS Lambda that validates a token against Auth0.
 The Lambda is meant to be used as a custom authorizer for an API Gateway.

-Edit the `.env` and file so that it points to your specific Auth0 settings.
+Edit the `.env` file so that it points to your specific Auth0 settings.
 Go to your Auth0 API and generate a token.
 Put that token in the `event.json` file (after "Bearer ") and edit the `methodArn` to match the API Gateway method being secured.

 Run `npm install`.
 Then run `npm test`.
 You should see a JSON-policy-looking-result with the text "Effect": "Allow" inside.